ravi-2912/frontend-nanodegree-mobile-portfolio/README.md

 ### Part 1: Optimize PageSpeed Insights score for `index.html`

 The objective of this was to optimize the `index.html` webpage for speed and faster rendering.
-In order to do so the following techniques have been used:
+In order to do so the following techniques, but not limited to, have been used:

 1. Optimize the **Critical Rendering Path**
 2. **Code restructuring** and inlining critical CSS.